 You don’t have to be embarrassed and there’s no need to buy a fancy poo-pourri, just keep a bottle of essential oils in your bathroom.
 Simply add one or two drops in the toilet and no one will ever know what you did.

-I hope that you will consider my three points and create some new bathroom routines that will help you achieve better elimination.
+I hope that you will consider my three points.
+They will help you create some new bathroom routines and achieve better elimination.